rfenzo/ProyectoRecomendadores/dataset/README.md

 ====================================================================

-2. "ydata-ymusic-rating-study-v1_0-test.txt": The test data file contains data for the 5,400 survey participants and 1000 songs.
+2. "test.txt": The test data file contains data for the 5,400 survey participants and 1000 songs.
 There is a total of exactly 54,000 ratings.
 Each user has exactly 10 observed ratings.
 The users are ordered by randomly assigned user id.
 The observations for each user are listed sequentially, and are ordered by randomly assigned song id.
 The ratings values are on a scale from 1 to 5.
 The format of each row of each file is "user id<TAB>song id<TAB>rating".

 Snippet: